PrathameshDhande22/Bloogo-App/README.md

 3. [write.as](https://write.as/) Reference for creating the blog.
 Using The above website design.
 4. [Footer Design](https://preview.colorlib.com/theme/bft/bootstrap-footer-17/#) Footer Design has been taken from the above website.
 5. [Day.js](https://day.js.org/) Used for Formatting the Date recieved From backend.
-6. [Html Parser](https://github.com/remarkablemark/html-react-parser) for converting the HTML string to JSX HTML.
+6. [React Markdown Viewer](https://uiwjs.github.io/react-markdown-preview/) For Viewing the blog post.
 7. [Animate.css](https://animate.style/) for Animating some components.
 8. [Formik](https://formik.org/) used for handling client side validation of form data.
 9. [yup](https://github.com/jquense/yup) used for creating the form schema that can be used with formik.